Reflecting Upon Irreducible Mind

 and he also says extremely little about the brain.
 It is rather James,

-the psychologist and philosopher, who explicitly links these notions of
+the psychologist and philosopher, who explicitly links these notions

-devices comes out the other side filtered, reduced, focused, redirected,
+to such devices comes out the other side filtered, reduced, focused, redirected,

 or otherwise altered in some systematic fashion" (p.606)

-This is why I consider irrelevant, or at least implausible, Julio's
+This is why I consider irrelevant, or at least implausible,

-is our best candidate for it!.
+the brain is our best candidate for it!.

-Just remember that the brain has, in it,
+Just remember that the brain has, in

-(quite smart, so to speak) and lots of "hitch-hikers" (viruses aplenty,
+cells (quite smart, so to speak) and lots of "hitch-hikers" (viruses aplenty,

 even within our own DNA).

-As a matter of fact, if we stick to the filter theory, consciousness
+As a matter of fact, if we stick to the filter theory,

-body and a dead brain are still body and brain
+A dead body and a dead brain are still body and brain

 I think Julio misunderstands the filter theory in this point.
-The

-states,
+other states,

-doesn't implies the filter continues transmitting the signal
+doesn't implies the filter continues transmitting the

-(i.e. functioning properly or functioning at all as a trasmitter/receiver/filter
+signal (i.e. functioning properly or functioning at all as a trasmitter/receiver/filter

 object).

 An analogy will show it clearly.
-Let's suppose my TV machine is
+Let's suppose my TV machine

-a transmitter/receiver of the TV signal.
+is a transmitter/receiver of the TV signal.
 According to Julio's argument,

 if I kick and strike my TV machine with a baseball bat, the TV machine